 2. Minimizing the Use of Vehicles That Cause Pollution:

 Vehicles that emit toxic gases should be avoided.
 Instead, the use of non-polluting vehicles like trams, electric cars etc., should be encouraged.
 We should also try carpooling and not use personal vehicles to travel short distances.

 3. Conservation of Energy:

 We should turn off our car engines when waiting at traffic signals and switch off the electric appliances when they are not being used to reduce the usage of fossil fuels because we know that the burning of fossil fuels leads to air pollution.

 Afforestation or planting more trees can help improve the air quality as trees can absorb the toxic gases present in the air and reduce greenhouse gases.

-Climate change: It refers to the change in the weather of a region over a long period mainly caused by global warming.
+Climate hange: It refers to the change in the weather of a region over a long period mainly caused by global warming.

-Renewable sources of energy: These are energy sources that can be easily replenished unlike non-renewable ones which take millions of years to form and can eventually run out.
+Renewable Energy Sources: These are energy sources that can be easily replenished unlike non-renewable ones which take millions of years to form and can eventually run out.
 Renewable sources of energy do not cause any pollution.

 Did You Know?